increase conversions on your website

 Remove Unnecessary Dropdowns

 Dropdown menus may seem useful, but they often make navigation more complicated.
-They require extra clicks, can be difficult to use on mobile, and hide important pages instead of making them immediately visible.
+They add clicks, can be fiddly on mobile, and hide important pages instead of surfacing them.

-Simplifying the menu structure by reducing dropdowns improves usability and ensures key pages are easily accessible.
-If dropdowns are necessary, keeping them minimal and well-organised helps users move smoothly through the site, increasing the likelihood of increased conversions.
+Reducing dropdowns improves usability and keeps key pages easy to reach.
+Where dropdowns are genuinely needed, keeping them minimal and well-organised helps users move smoothly through the site.

 29